captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-Yours is the kingdom of Olympus’s Shining heights, Yours the power and the glory Time past, now, and forever.
+Yours is the kingdom of Olympus’s Shining heights, Yours is the power and the glory.
+Time past, now, and forever.
+Amen.

+---

 But in the life of man No pride can escape the anger of the gods Their breathless wanderings bring some men profit, Some men mere emptiness.

 ---

 Ambition stalks the ignorant Until knowledge comes through fire.
-This saying holds the wisdom of truth: “The man who believes the bad to be good Lives in the grip of the curse of god.”
+The wisdom of truth lives in this: “The man who believes the bad to be good Lives in the grip of the curse of god.”

+---

 His pleasure is brief, his doom eternal.

 ---